-5-Minute Salted Caramel is the perfect sauce for ice cream, cakes or pies.
-With just 5 ingredients it’s a fast and easy caramel sauce that is absolutely spoon-worthy.
+Salted Caramel is the perfect sauce for ice cream, cakes or pies.
+With just 5 ingredients it’s done in 5 minutes and it’s an easy caramel sauce that is absolutely spoon-worthy.

 If you’re looking for an easy caramel recipe that takes no time to make and has simple ingredients, then this is the easy caramel recipe for you.
-It’s perfect for pouring over ice cream and serving at an ice cream party.
-This past weekend we hosted a back-to-school ice cream social for some of Jordan and her friends and it was a ton of fun.
-See below for all of my fun printable ice cream social ideas (for teenagers!)
+It’s perfect for pouring over ice cream OR using in any caramel dessert.

-This 5-Minute Salted Caramel is easy and fast and has just 5 ingredients.
+This 5-Minute Salted Caramel without cream is easy and fast and has just 5 ingredients.
 It’s great on ice cream or eaten with a spoon!

 - Brown Sugar